Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Summary and Conclusion

 \item We detect weak contribution from \cii~$\lambda$6580~\AA\ to the \siii~$\lambda$6355~\AA\ feature at a few epochs prior to the disappearance of HVFs at $-$7.8 days, suggesting that the high-velocity material may be partially burnt.

-\item An off-center ignited delayed-detonation can conceivably create a distinct high-velocity, partially-burned plume---containing C, Si, Ca and a slight enrichment of radioactive Fe-peak elements---along the line of sight via subsonic deflagration, which is then frozen into homologous expansion by the detonation.
+\item An off-center ignited delayed-detonation can conceivably create a low-mass, high-velocity, partially-burned plume---containing C, Si, Ca and a slight enrichment of radioactive Fe-peak elements---along the line of sight via subsonic deflagration, which is then frozen into homologous expansion by the detonation.
 Future modelling is needed to confirm if such an explosion can explain the observed early excess emission, UV suppression, and HVF evolution of \uname.

-\item Double-detonations may also create a \ni56-enriched, high-velocity shell in the outer ejecta.
-However, this mechanism is less compatible with the near-Chandrasekhar-mass ejecta and complex photosphere geometry required to explain the simultaneous presence of HVFs and PVFs in the early spectra. \end{itemize}
+\item Double-detonations and pulsations may also create a high-velocity, possibly \ni56-enriched shell in the outer ejecta.
+However, double-detonations are less compatible with the near-Chandrasekhar-mass ejecta favoured by multiple lines of evidence (see above), and both mechanisms fail to produce the complex photosphere geometry required to explain the simultaneous presence of \siii\ HVFs and PVFs in the early spectra. \end{itemize}

 Only a handful of \tase\ have sufficiently early (= $\sim$ 0--2 days) multi-band/spectroscopic observations that probe the presence of excess emission, UV suppression, and HVF features at the phases seen in \uname.
 The ones that have been seen so far, including normal \tase~2018aoz \citep{Ni2022natas}, 2017cbv \citep{Hosseinzadeh2017apj}, 2012fr \citep{Contreras2018apj}, 2011fe \citep{Pereira2013aa}, and 2009ig \citep{Marion2013apj}, reveal a surprising variety of features in those epochs, reflecting inhomogeneities in their origin processes.
-Our analyses of \uname\ highlight how different observations, including high-cadence multi-band photometry and multi-epoch spectroscopy can be used narrow down the origin of these early features.
-Our results indicate that asymmetric and subsonic explosion processes play an important role in the explosions of normal \tase\ from Chandrasekhar-mass WDs, of which \uname\ is perhaps one of the best candidates to date.
+Our analyses of \uname\ highlight how different observations, including high-cadence multi-band photometry and multi-epoch spectroscopy can be used to narrow down the origin of these early features.
+Our results indicate that asymmetric and subsonic explosion processes play an important role in the explosions of normal \tase\ from near-Chandrasekhar-mass WDs, of which \uname\ is perhaps one of the best candidates to date.

 \nopagebreak

 5.8mm plus 1mm minus 1mm 1sp